Advertisement

 How did the 2019 Municipal Center shooting affect encryption?

-The May 31, 2019 shooting that killed 12 people at the Virginia Beach Municipal Center led to security reviews across city operations.
-Police expanded tactical encryption, but kept main dispatch channels open.
-It's one of the clearer examples of a department separating tactical security from public transparency.
+The May 31, 2019 shooting that killed 12 people at the Virginia Beach Municipal Center prompted security reviews across city operations.
+Police radio encryption was already in the pipeline—funding was approved in fiscal year 2018—and the department completed full encryption in July 2022.

 What frequencies does Virginia Beach use?